qq410219243/StarLegacy.Wiki/Starships/Blueprints.md

 ### Setting Up the Factory

 A ship factory takes materials from the multiblock's chest and prints the ship, taking blocks from the chest and placing them down.
-For the factory to begin taking items from the chest, place a focusing lens in the bottom AND top slot of the furnace.
+For the factory to begin taking items from the chest, place a focusing lens (prismarine crystal) in the bottom AND top slot of the furnace.

 ### Adding a Blueprint to a Ship Factory